manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 You must, however, use the bracket notation if e.g. the key is a string with a space: `obj.first name` or `obj."first name"` won't work - in such a case, you need to write `obj["first name"]`.[^note3]

 However, when we assigned an object to `module.exports` in module calculator / file `calculator.js`, we did *not* specify any keys, only values.
-This worked because the values where already available under a name - const variable *duplicateNumber* and const variable *squareNumber* - and thus, providing these values via their named variables, JavaScript can infer the object keys by simply using the variable names as key names.
+This worked because the values where already available under a name - const *duplicateNumber* and const *squareNumber* - and thus, providing these values via their named variables, JavaScript can infer the object keys by simply using the variable names as key names.

 This works with any type of value, not only function values: